Wolf-Heinrich Graf von Helldorff: Nazi career

 As chief of the Berlin police, Helldorff was closely allied with Joseph Goebbels, Gauleiter of Berlin and Reich Minister of Public Enlightenment and Propaganda.
 While in this post, Helldorff played an instrumental role in the harassment and plundering of Berlin's Jewish population in the early and the mid-1930s.
 In his diary entry of 19 June 1936, Goebbels commented: "Helldorff is now proceeding radically on the Jewish question ... many arrests ...
 We will free Berlin of Jews."
 Goebbels noted on 2 July 1938, that "Helldorff wants to construct a Jewish ghetto in Berlin.
 The rich Jews will be required to fund its construction."
-Helldorff was the organizational brains behind the arson and looting of Berlin's synagogues and Jewish businesses in the November pogroms 1938.
-On 8 November 1938, the day that November pogroms began, he was quoted in The New York Times as saying: "as a result of a police activity in the last few weeks the entire Jewish population of Berlin had been disarmed".
+Helldorff was the organizational brains behind the arson and looting of Berlin's synagogues and Jewish businesses in Kristallnacht 1938.
+On 8 November 1938, the day that Kristallnacht began, he was quoted in The New York Times that: "as a result of a police activity in the last few weeks the entire Jewish population of Berlin had been disarmed."

 On 9 November 1938, Helldorff was promoted to SA-Obergruppenführer.
-Though never officially a member of the SS, owing to his position as a Police President, he was authorized to wear the uniform of a General der Polizei, (a rank equivalent to an Obergruppenführer in the SS.)
+Though never officially a member of the SS, owing to his position as a Police President, he was authorized to wear the uniform of a General der Polizei, a rank equivalent to an Obergruppenführer in the SS.
 Helldorff was additionally named as the Higher Police Leader of Greater Berlin in 1943.
 In this position, he commanded police who guarded deportation trains carrying German Jews.